-Sewing can be an expensive hobby if you rely solely on the craft store for your fabric.
-We love to find economical solutions to meet my fabric addiction needs.
+Sewing can be an expensive hobby if you rely solely on the craft store for your fabric, but you can find economical solutions to meet your fabric addiction needs.
 Yard sales and tag sales are just two of many sources to collect scraps of fabric for quilting and small sewing projects.
 Flea markets are another great place to find cost-effective fabric.
-If you have friends that sew you could plan fabric swaps to clean out any fabric you don't think you'll use and maybe find something you will.
-The only problem with finding fabric this way is that you usually have no way to tell what you're getting.
-Scrap fabrics usually don't come with labels.
-But there are ways you can train yourself to identify fabrics.
+If you have friends that sew you can plan fabric swaps to clean out any fabric you don't think you'll use and maybe find something you will.
+The only problem with finding fabric this way is that you usually have no way to tell what you're getting––scrap fabrics usually don't come with labels.
+Luckily, there are some fairly reliable ways to help you identify fabrics yourself.

 Fabric Burn Test

 Short of taking your fabric to a lab for identification, the fabric burn test is the most dependable way to determine a fabric material of unknown origin.
 A fabric burn test won't tell you the exact name of the fabric you're dealing with, but it will help you match laundering and pressing needs.

 You'll clip a small swatch from your fabric, then slowly expose it to a flame from a lighter.
 Different types of fabric burn differently; cotton burns with a yellow flame and a smell reminiscent of leaves, while acrylic smells acidic and melts.
 Pay attention to: